vipulprasad/halo-mass-function-and-bias/README.md

 # halo-mass-function-and-bias

-This repository consists simple python implementations for calculating mass function and bias of dark matter halos from different models.
+This repository consists simple python implementations for calculating mass function and bias of dark matter halos from different models that I did as part of my master's thesis.

 Halo Mass functions
   1. Press-Schechter